apitestbase/apitestbase.github.io/_docs/en/ace-integration-unit-testing.md

 Step 3 is backed by the ACE test step's `Wait For Processing Completion` action, which monitors the message flow's activity log to **timely detect the signal of message processing completion**.

-Steps 4 and 5 are where Flow1's output, i.e. the message Flow1 actually put onto a real MQ queue, is verified.
+Steps 4 and 5 are where the **side effect** of Flow1, i.e. the message actually put onto a real MQ queue, is verified.
 Step 4 asserts that exactly one message is in the stub output queue.
 Step 5 dequeues the message and asserts the message body with an [XMLEqual assertion](/docs/en/assertions#xmlequal-assertion).

 The resulting test case looks like below